benbria/coffee-coverage/docs/cli.md

 #### -c, --coverageVar

-By default, coffeecoverage will instrument source files with the global variable `_$jscoverage` (for jscoverage) or `_$coffeeIstanbul` (for istanbul).
+By default, coffee-coverage will instrument source files with the global variable `_$jscoverage` (for jscoverage) or `_$coffeeIstanbul` (for istanbul).
 You can set whatever variable name you'd like by using this option.